Travis Jankowski Player Props: Rangers vs. Astros

 Travis Jankowski At The Plate

-- Jankowski has eight doubles, a triple and 19 walks while hitting .299.
+- Jankowski is hitting .300 with eight doubles, a triple and 20 walks.

-- Jankowski has reached base via a hit in 23 games this year (of 38 played), and had multiple hits in seven of those games.
+- In 61.5% of his games this year (24 of 39), Jankowski has picked up at least one hit, and in seven of those games (17.9%) he recorded multiple hits.

-- Jankowski has driven in a run in nine games this season (23.7%), including three games with more than one RBI (7.9%).
+- Jankowski has driven home a run in nine games this year (23.1%), including more than one RBI in 7.7% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.